edurbrito/bombardier-II/docs/README.md

 *For simplification purposes, not all the details about the classes were included in the diagram.*

 Mapping the pattern's roles to our classes, we have:
-* Model = [Model](../src/src/main/java/com/lpoo/g72/model/Model.java), containing all the game atomic [Elements](../src/src/main/java/com/lpoo/g72/model/element/Element.java), such as the [Helicopter](../src/src/main/java/com/lpoo/g72/model/element/Helicopter.java) and the [Monsters](../src/src/main/java/com/lpoo/g72/model/element/Monster.java), which also represent Models themselves, only containing their *Position*.
+* Model = [Model](../src/src/main/java/com/lpoo/g72/model/Model.java), containing all the game atomic [Elements](../src/src/main/java/com/lpoo/g72/model/element/Element.java), such as the [Helicopter](../src/src/main/java/com/lpoo/g72/model/element/Helicopter.java), the [Monsters](../src/src/main/java/com/lpoo/g72/model/element/Monster.java), and the missiles[Missile](../src/src/main/java/com/lpoo/g72/model/element/Missile.java) which also represent Models themselves.

 * View = [Gui](../src/src/main/java/com/lpoo/g72/gui/Gui.java), which contains two other Views:
-  * [VisualHelicopter](../src/src/main/java/com/lpoo/g72/gui/visualElement/VisualHelicopter.java), which is responsible for storing visual information about the Helicopter, such as the color and the form, and to draw it on the screen;
+  * [VisualHelicopter](../src/src/main/java/com/lpoo/g72/gui/visualElement/VisualHelicopter.java), which is responsible for storing visual information about the Helicopter, such as the color and the form, and to draw it on the screen.
+It also contains two lists of [Views for the Missiles](../src/src/main/java/com/lpoo/g72/gui/visualElement/visualMissiles.java);
   * [Scene](../src/src/main/java/com/lpoo/g72/gui/Scene.java), which has the ability to draw its buildings in the right way.
-This also contains a List of Views for the Monsters, [VisualMonsters](../src/src/main/java/com/lpoo/g72/gui/visualElement/VisualMonster.java), because each Scene may have different ways of drawing them.
+This also contains a list of [Views for the Monsters](../src/src/main/java/com/lpoo/g72/gui/visualElement/visualMonsters.java), because each Scene may have different ways of drawing them.

 * Controller = [Controller](../src/src/main/java/com/lpoo/g72/controller/Controller.java) is the main controller of the game, which connects the main View, [Gui](../src/src/main/java/com/lpoo/g72/gui/Gui.java), and the main [Model](../src/src/main/java/com/lpoo/g72/model/Model.java).
 It gets the input from the user by calling Gui's `getKey()` function in `run()` and redirects it to subcontrollers, the [ElementControllers](../src/src/main/java/com/lpoo/g72/controller/ElementController.java), each one responsible for controlling the behavior of a game *Element* and its correspondent View, [VisualElement](../src/src/main/java/com/lpoo/g72/controller/VisualElement.java):
   * [HelicopterController](../src/src/main/java/com/lpoo/g72/controller/HelicopterController.java), which decides the next movement of the Helicopter based on the key pressed by the user and also considering a time factor.